Wendy Ussher

 • Working for Pennsylvania State University Law Faculty, Pennsylvania USA as a Research Assistant to Professor Jud Mathews, whose scholarship about techniques of constitutional rights adjudication particularly involves proportionality review.

-• Prosecuting scores of offence and wage recovery proceedings against employers under state and federal industrial laws as an inspector duly appointed under the former Industrial Relations Act 1999 (Qld) and Workplace Relations Act 1996 (Cth); Trading (Allowable Hours) Act 1990 (Qld).
+• Prosecuting scores of offences and wage recovery proceedings against employers under state and federal industrial laws as an inspector duly appointed under the former Industrial Relations Act 1999 (Qld) and Workplace Relations Act 1996 (Cth); Trading (Allowable Hours) Act 1990 (Qld).

 • Appearing with the Queensland Workplace Rights Ombudsman before the Australian Parliament Senate Standing Committee on Education and Employment’s Inquiry into the Fair Work Bill 2008 (Cth) and drafting the Ombudsman’s submissions to the Senate Inquiry.